 So what is rhubarb?
 Some might think it’s a fruit, since you will often find recipes that use rhubarb in a very similar way as you would berries.
 However, rhubarb is a vegetable since the stalks don’t serve any role with regards to the spread of seeds of the plants.

 Rhubarb grows in long stalks straight from the ground with large green leaves at the end.
 The leaves are inedible, more on that later whereas you can eat the stalks.
 The stalks vary in color from a bright pink/red, to red/greenish.
 The stalks need to be quite sturdy since they’re holding up the (sometimes enormous) leaves.
 Their role and structure probably remind you most of celery stalks.
 However, rhubarb is more closely related to buckwheat than it is to celery!

 There are a lot of rhubarb varieties that all belong to the Rheum genus.
 Most of the species though are only used for medicinal purposes by humans.
 Only some specific species are used and suitable for culinary purposes.
 Where these originated from still isn’t very clear.

 Leaves of rhubarb are poisonous

-See the bright pink colour of that rhubarb jam on the photo above?
-Even though it’s been cooked for several minutes, the colour of the rhubarb puree was possibly even brighter than that of the original rhubarb which also had some flecks of green in it.
-So what gives the rhubarb its nice colour?
+See the bright pink color of that rhubarb jam on the photo above?
+Even though it’s been cooked for several minutes, the color of the rhubarb puree was possibly even brighter than that of the original rhubarb which also had some flecks of green in it.
+So what gives the rhubarb its color?

-As we mentioned in the introduction rhubarb has red/pink and green hues to it.
-Fruits and vegetables are great sources of a variety of colours.
-The green colour comes from the chlorophyll which is so common in green vegetables.
-Chlorophyll is the energy factory of a plant, the green chlorophyll absorbs the light the plant needs to produce glucose from carbon dioxide and water.
+The green color comes from chlorophyll which is what literally makes most of the planet green!
+Chlorophyll is the energy factory of a plant.
+Chlorophyll absorbs the light the plant needs to produce glucose from carbon dioxide and water.
 Just about any plant runs on this energy factory.